 An operation is defined as a concentrated animal feeding operation, or CAFO, if it meets the definition of an animal feeding operation (above) and also confines more than 1,000 animal units (1,000 animal units is equal to 2,500 swine; 100,000 broilers; 700 dairy cows; or 1,000 beef steers).

 In the cattle business, these CAFOs are known as feedlots, interchangeable with feedyard.
-Feedlots are the final stage of production prior to slaughter with a focus on efficient growth and weight gain of the animals.
+A cattle feedlot is the final stage of production prior to slaughter with a focus on efficient growth and weight gain of the animals.
 This is achieved by providing a readily digestible, high-energy diet; reducing the amount of energy expended to find food, directing more toward growth, and managing the cattle to minimize stress and health problems.

-In the 1800s, grain farmers were looking for a market for excess grains and the ability to provide year-round employment for farm workers.
-Farmers began feeding the grains to livestock and soon realized the increased value in grain finished beef.
-Urban demand for this beef continued to grow at the Civil War and farmers began expanding their efforts.
-As population centers began to expand and transportation became more reliable, farmers soon moved closer to the grain producing areas of the country; primarily the Mid-West.
+In the 1800s, grain farmers were looking for a market for excess grains and the ability to provide year-round employment for farmworkers.
+Farmers began feeding the grains to livestock and soon realized the increased value in grain-finished beef.
+Urban demand for this beef continued to grow during the Civil War and farmers began expanding their efforts.
+As population centers began to expand and transportation became more reliable, farmers soon moved closer to the grain-producing areas of the country; primarily the Mid-West.

 Around the 1950s, cattle feeding began to grow and centralize in the High Plains states.
-The arid climate was ideal for finish feeding fat cattle, irrigation enabled farming of grain and forage crops, and relocation of slaughter houses made the region perfect for the growing business away from population centers.
-Today most cattle feedlots reside from West Texas, through the Oklahoma Panhandle, Western Kansas and Nebraska, and Colorado.
+The arid climate was ideal for finish feeding fat cattle, irrigation enabled farming of grain and forage crops, and relocation of slaughterhouses made the region perfect for the growing business away from population centers.
+Today most cattle feedlots reside from West Texas, through the Oklahoma Panhandle, western Kansas, Nebraska, and Colorado.

 Cattle feedlots and other CAFOs are considered to be factory farms by many in the animal rights movements.
 These operations may not be the picturesque red-barn farm, but they are not factories.
 There have been many misperceptions created about feedlots, which are often referred as synonymous with corporate agriculture.
 Yes, the feedlots I have worked for were owned by large companies, but most feedlots are owned and operated by family farmers.
 These feedlots are operated by people just like me, not large corporations out for the almighty dollar.